flass/pantagruel/INSTALL.md

 alias pantagruel="docker run --user $USER -v $PWD:$PWD -w $PWD panta pantagruel_pipeline/pantagruel/pantagruel"
 ```

 NB: task `04` for InterProScan functional annotation is **NOT included** in the docker image, as InterProScan is bulky and frequent relaeses require regular manual re-installation.
-It can however be installed manually *in complement* of the docker image.
+It can however be installed manually *in complement* of the docker image, and be called as an external program through the container; for this again you just need to make sure the (link to the) executable `interproscan` is available somewhere in the location mounted with `docker run` option `-v`.

 ### The scripted, fairly easy way
 Finally, you may run the installation script: